Section 1: Introduction

 Inference of CRISPR Editing (ICE) is a free online tool that provides an easy quantitative assessment of genome editing.
 The software compares the sequence traces of amplicons generated from genomic DNA isolated from both the edited and unedited (control) pools of cells to identify percentage of genomes modified with insertions and deletions (indels).
 Ideally, the desired indel should be located ~200 bp downstream of the sequencing primer.
 For a more complete guide to ICE analysis including detailed explanation and examples, reference Hsiau, et al. biorxiv (2018).

-The current version (1.0) of ICE software can analyze indels that result from a single CRISPR-Cas9 double-stranded DNA break using SpCas9.
-Requests for other nucleases, or other features and functionalities should be made to firstname.lastname@example.org.
+The current version of ICE software can analyze indels that result from single or multiplex CRISPR-Cas9 double-strand DNA breaks using SpCas9.
+More features will be added to the ICE software tool soon.
+To request other nucleases or other features and functionalities, please email firstname.lastname@example.org.
 We welcome your feedback.

 Section 2: Sample-By-Sample Analysis

 To run a Sample-By-Sample ICE analysis follow these steps:

 - Go to https://ice.synthego.com

 - Click on the “Sample by Sample Upload” tab.

 - Add .ab1 files by dropping into the upload space, or by clicking “browse your files” to open all files.
 If the upload file type is correct, it will turn green; if not, it will turn red.

 Add the following Information:

 - Control .ab1 File (left): upload control Sanger sequence files ( .ab1 format)